Anytime-valid sequential testing for elicitable functionals via supermartingales: Introduction

 The predictable mixing construction can be interpreted in terms of betting or trading.
 Finding a useful predictable mixture corresponds to determining a profitable trading strategy.
 The supermartingale condition under the null ensures that profits are limited if the null is true.
 But if the null is false, it may be possible to ``bet against the null'' in a way that leads to large profits and, hence, reject the null.
 Doing so requires two things.
 First, in order to bet against the null, one must specify a suitable distribution to bet on.
 Second, given this distribution, one must find a strategy that is likely to be profitable.

-The second contribution of our work is to address these two points at once by making use of ideas from online convex optimization (OCO).
+We address these two points at once by making use of ideas from online convex optimization (OCO).
 We demonstrate how off-the-shelf algorithms can be used to produce strong trading strategies.
 This leads to powerful test supermartingales given as predictable mixtures of the basic set of test supermartingales constructed from the elicitable or identifiable functional used to specify the null hypothesis.
 A major advantage of this approach is that these algorithms come with performance guarantees in the form of regret bounds.
 These regret bounds translate into rigorous guarantees on the power of the resulting sequential test under a wide variety of alternative hypotheses.